Press Releases

 The Northshore School District is seeking renewal of two key funding measures – the Educational Programs & Operations Levy and the Technology Levy – as well as approval of a Capital Projects Bond in the upcoming special election.
 Ballots are currently arriving in mailboxes and must be returned by Tuesday, Feb.
 8.

-Photo of the Northshore Concert Hall
+The Northshore Concert Hall is Transforming

 The interior of the Northshore Concert Hall located at Inglemoor High School continues to transform.
 Throughout August the drywall was completed in the concert hall and instructional spaces.
 Painting is nearly finished and furniture is being ordered.
 The mechanical systems have been installed and will be tested for several months to ensure they work as expected.
 The detailed work inside remains, which will elevate the space to a world class concert hall.
 These include the installation of the selected wall paneling, casework, cabinetry, doors and more.

-Northshore School District Wall of Honor
+Northshore Wall of Honor inductees to be recognized August 12

 Eleven Northshore School District alumni, former staff and volunteers will be recognized at the Wall of Honor ceremony, which will be held at 6:00 p.m on Thursday, Aug.
 12, at Pop Keeney Stadium.
 Recipients from 2020 and 2021 will be honored at this event.